VDA5050/VDA5050/VDA5050_EN.md

 If the AGV receives a cancelOrder action but the AGV currently has no order, or the previous order was cancelled, the cancelOrder action must report as failed.

-The AGV must report a “noOrderToCancel” error with the errorLevel set to warning.
+The AGV must report a “NO_ORDER_TO_CANCEL” error with the errorLevel set to warning.
 The actionId of the instantAction must be passed as an errorReference.